angular-lib/event-bus/projects/angular-libs/event-bus/README.md

   // 6.
 Clean up subscriptions
   ngOnDestroy() {
-    // manually unsubscribe the cart handler (other subscriptions created via the service
+    // manually unsubscribe the cart handler.
+    this.cartSubscription();
+    // Or globally unsubscribe => this.eventBus.unsubscribe('cart:item-added');
-    // will be destroyed automatically when the service is torn down) this.cartSubscription();
+    // (other subscriptions created via the service will be destroyed automatically when the service is torn down) }
-  }
 }
 ```